rushilss/rushillss.github.io/index.md

 GAPMS stands for goals per money spent and it takes the average goals allowed scored per season in the given time period and divides it by the total money spent during that same time period.
 Then I took the absolute value.
 A greater value means that the club’s defense has performed well compared to the money they have spent.

 PtPMS stands for points per money spent and it takes the average points per season in the given time period and divides it by the total money spent during that same time period.
 Then I took the absolute value.
 A greater value means that the club has performed well compared to the money they have spent.
-This is measures something different from the PPMS because some years teams will score more points however their position will be the same or lower because their position is dependent on how other teams perform in that given year.
+This measures something different from the PPMS because some years teams will score more points however their position will be the same or lower because their position is dependent on how other teams perform in that given year.

 The 5 and the 10 in each of the statistics represent the years that are being measured, the 5 is the last 5 years and the 10 is the last 10 years.